 After a comprehensive review of current research, state policies and strategies are designated as either Effective, Needs Further Study, Ineffective, or Harmful.
 Because of the limits of existing evidence, we are slow to call a policy or strategy Ineffective or Harmful until it has been thoroughly studied.
 State policies and strategies that have significantly improved outcomes related to at least one of our eight policy goals are considered Effective and are tracked in our annual Prenatal-to-3 State Policy Roadmap.

-Families have access to necessary services through expanded eligibility, reduced administrative burden, and identification of needs and connection to services.
+Families have access to necessary services through expanded eligibility, reduced administrative burden and fewer barriers to services, and identification of needs and connection to services.

 Parents have the skills and incentives for employment and the resources they need to balance working and parenting.

 Parents have the financial and material resources they need to provide for their families.

 Children are born healthy to healthy parents, and pregnancy experiences and birth outcomes are equitable.